dotherightthing/control-live/README.md

 3. Under *Input Ports*, locate *IAC Driver (StreamDeck2Daw)* and select the *Track* and *Remote* (for MIDI Mappable toggle) checkboxes
 4. Under *Output Ports*, locate *IAC Driver (Daw2StreamDeck)

+If the Stream Deck is not communicating with Live or is laggy, check for an Elgato software update.

 ##### Send MIDI from Stream Deck to Live

 1. *Configure Stream Deck* > *Midi* ([Stream Deck Midi plugin](https://trevligaspel.se/streamdeck/midi/index.php))